storms421/storms421/README.md

 ### Introduction
   Hi!
 I am Noah Storms!
-Currently, I am pursing my bachelor's degree in Computer Science with an emphasis on Innovation.
+I have a bachelor's degree in Computer Science with an emphasis on Innovation.
 Adaptability, collaboration, communication, and self-motivation are just a few of my strengthens and skills that I continue to build on every chance I get.
 Below is just a bit more about me!
 Thanks for reading!
 ### Contact Information:
 - Email: thestorms2002@gmail.com
 - Phone: (239) 222-0528